igorlogius/igorlogius/Additional-Notes.md

     visiting the Homepage/Support Site or just saving/downloading the XPI (which is really just a ZIP Archive) and then extract it locally.
 The Sources in the XPI should be unofuscated and unminified (HTML,CSS and JS), so it's as easy to read as possible.
-Alternatives you can also use the
+You can also use the
     <a href="https://addons.mozilla.org/en-US/firefox/addon/crxviewer/"
       >CRX Viewer Extension by Rob W</a
     >
     to inspect the XPI sources.
-If you have an questions, you can also open an issue on the support site and i'll try and answer to the best of my abilities.
+If you have any questions, you can also open an issue on the support site and i'll try and answer to the best of my abilities.
 If you are no programmer and are still feeling unsure, you might want to visit one of the official or unoffical mozilla communities and ask